pearlbea/better-img/README.md

 * [better-img-polymer](/packages/better-img-polymer) - same thing made with Polymer
 * [better-img-stencil](/packages/better-img-stencil) - again with Stencil

-Read more about it [here](https://bendyworks.com/blog/tale-of-four-components).
+See a demo [here](https://component-demo.firebaseapp.com/).
+Read more about these components [here](https://bendyworks.com/blog/tale-of-four-components).

 ## License